 THE IKEA EFFECT AND THE SUNK COST EFFECT

-Confirmation Bias has been in the news a lot recently, with people claiming that social media applications act as ‘echo chambers’ which reinforce peoples on views on subjects.
+Confirmation Bias has been in the news a lot recently, with people claiming that social media applications act as ‘echo chambers’, which reinforce peoples on views on subjects.
 Simply put, we tend to agree with people who agree with us and end up forming networks based on sharing similar viewpoints.
 This can result in individuals unconsciously referencing only those perspectives which reaffirm their own beliefs.

-A Project Manger with confirmation bias towards a specific tool could use a software vendor’s own report to justify a procurement decision, rather than following a formal vendor assessment process.
-PMO Managers should also be wary of Confirmation Bias when using their ‘informal networks’ within the organization as an early warning system for problems that may effect the Projects Portfolio.
+A Project Manager with confirmation bias towards a specific tool could use a software vendor’s report to justify a procurement decision, rather than following a formal vendor assessment process.
+PMO Managers should also be wary of Confirmation Bias when using their ‘informal networks’ within the organization as an early warning system for problems that may affect the Projects Portfolio.
 If your network is made up of like-minded individuals, you run the risk of only hearing what you want to hear, rather than what you need to hear.

 As a rule, our brains are more sensitive to nasty or negative events.
 They stick around longer and we tend to give them more weight than positive experiences.
-This can result in misjudgments when it comes to assessing individual project mangers, or when assessing the ability of a team or departments capability to deliver a project, or outcome.
+This can result in misjudgments when it comes to assessing individual project managers, or when assessing the ability of a team or department’s capability to deliver a project or outcome.
 I recall an example of when I always used to roll my eyes when I was assigned a certain project manager to work with from the resource pool.
 The individual in question had mucked up a project and then made a bad situation worse by trying to cover their tracks.
 The issue stayed in my mind for several years, but the individual had learned from the experience and had moved on.
 They had become a superstar PM who consistently delivered to a high standard and had turned around several failing projects they had been parachuted into.
 It took several of my peers to point out my error in avoiding working with said PM before I conceded and reviewed the evidence of project successes that the PM had been responsible for.
-Negative Bias certainly caught me out on that occasion – hopefully you will learn from my lesson and manage to avoid such Negative Bias in your decision making.
+Negative Bias certainly caught me out on that occasion – hopefully, you will learn from my lesson and manage to avoid such Negative Bias in your decision making.
 Another example of negative bias I saw recently was based on the assumption that PMO people are negative.
-I did some research based on Twitter data, that suggested that PMO people are far more positive than they had been given credit for.
+I did some research based on Twitter data, which suggested that PMO people are far more positive than they had been given credit for.

 If you want to read more about the influence of cognitive bias in Project and Program settings, I can recommend taking time to review The Astypalea project over on PMI.org.